KyVinhMai/BookSum_NER/README.md

 ## Introduction

-The Narrative Understanding is a  command-line tool for generative entity name substitution script made for the **Paper_Name**
+The Narrative Understanding Dataset Script is a  command-line tool for generative entity name substitution script made for the Narrative Understanding Dataset

 Paper link: